-- i) State-level Bankers' Committee

-- ii) District-level Coordination Committee of Banks, and District Lead Bank
+- i) State-level Bankers' Committee - ii) District-level Coordination Committee of Banks, and District Lead Bank

-- iii) Block-level Bankers' Committee

 14. Social Audit

 The Gram Sabha will be expected to undertake social audit of PMAGY, on the same lines as it is required to do under Section 17 of the National Rural Employment Guarantee Act, 2005.